Sequential Group Composition: A Window into the Mechanics of Deep Learning: A Sequence Task with Structure Statistics

 \end{definition} A group is \emph{Abelian} if its elements commute ($gh=hg$ for all $g,h\in G$); otherwise it is \emph{non-Abelian}.
 Abelian groups model order-insensitive transformations, such as the \emph{cyclic group} $C_p = \mathbb{Z}/p\mathbb{Z}$, which consists of integers modulo $p$ with addition modulo $p$ as the group operation.
 Non-Abelian groups capture order-sensitive transformations, such as the \emph{dihedral group} $D_p$, which consists of all rotations and reflections of a regular $p$-gon.
 Here the order matters, since rotating then reflecting does not yield the same result as reflecting then rotating, as shown in \cref{fig:background-a} for $D_3$.

 \paragraph{Group representations.} Elements of any group can be \emph{represented} concretely as invertible matrices, where composition corresponds to matrix multiplication.
 This allows group operations to be analyzed through linear algebra.
-We focus on representations with $n$-dimensional \emph{unitary} matrices, which form the unitary group $\mathrm{U}(n) = \{A \in \mathbb{C}^{n \times n} \mid A^\dagger A = I\}$, where $\dagger$ denotes the conjugate transpose.
+We focus on representations with $n$-dimensional \emph{unitary}\footnote{This is not restrictive, since any group representation can converted into a unitary one via an appropriate Hermitian metric.} matrices, which form the unitary group $\mathrm{U}(n) = \{A \in \mathbb{C}^{n \times n} \mid A^\dagger A = I\}$, where $\dagger$ denotes the conjugate transpose.

 \begin{definition} An $n$-dimensional \emph{unitary representation} of $G$ is a map $\rho \colon G \rightarrow \textnormal{U}(n)$ such that $\rho(gh) = \rho(g) \rho(h)$ for all $g, h \in G$, i.e., a homomorphism between $G$ and $\textnormal{U}(n)$. \end{definition}